 Over the years Kermit has won great acclaim for his margarita recipe.
 With the many requests for the recipe it is being published here for your convenience.
 For preparation in your kitchen at home you will need the following items:

-Blender, Ice, Real Lemon juice, Triple Sec or Orange Liqueur, White Rum, Tequila, suger or Cane Syrup and Frozen Limeaide.
+Blender, Ice, Real Lemon juice, Triple Sec or Orange Liqueur, Rum, Tequila, sugar or Cane Syrup and Frozen Limeade.

 I can't imagine the pioneers crossing the country without paper towels.
 I had difficulty trying to pack a paper towel roll and protect it from water.
 I started pulling the towels off the roll, folding them over and putting them into a zip-lock plastic bags.
 These fit easily into the plastic food buckets and can be distributed among several buckets if desired.